barumau/pandunia/english/fraze.md

 **kia tu wol nyama yo?** Would you like to eat something?

-**ye nyama pingo.** He/she eats an apple.
+**ye nyama apel.** He/she eats an apple.

-**yemen nyama pingo.** They eat apples.
+**yemen nyama apel.** They eat apples.

 Note: Unlike English, Pandunia doesn't have separate singular and plural forms.
-Therefore a word like **pingo** can refer to one or more apples.
+Therefore a word like **apel** can refer to one or more apples.

 **kia tu nyama kafe?** Do you drink coffee?